slowli/jwt-compact/CONTRIBUTING.md

 Optimally, you should check locally that the CI checks pass before submitting the PR.
 Checks included in the CI
 include:

-- Formatting using `cargo fmt --all`
+- Formatting using `cargo fmt --all -- --config imports_granularity=Crate --config group_imports=StdExternalCrate`
 - Linting using `cargo clippy`
 - Linting the dependency graph using [`cargo deny`](https://crates.io/crates/cargo-deny)
 - Running the test suite using `cargo test`